dnhansen/maths-resources/README.md

         When taking undergraduate differential geometry using Do Carmo's book, I asked my TA (who was a PhD student in geometry) how this worked, and he simply remarked that the composition above being differentiable was obvious.
 In fact, even the lecturer got it wrong!
 But in a different way, by claiming that the differential of **x**⁻¹ is the inverse of the differential of **x** *as a map between Euclidean spaces*.

     I could go on.
 I have no idea why people like the book so much.
+Furthermore, I do not see the use in doing differential geometry only on submanifolds of Euclidean spaces.
+One has to learn about abstract manifolds at some point, might as well do so from the beginning.

 2. Lee, *Introduction to Riemannian Manifolds*.
 3. O'Neill, *Semi-Riemannian Geometry: With Applications to Relativity*.